bright/new-www/content/blog/10-point-of-sale-trends-for-2025.md

 QR codes became popular in restaurants during the pandemic, initially serving primarily to present menus in a digital format.
 Years have come by and in 2024 many [restaurants still mostly use it to display the menu](https://www.uniqode.com/blog/qr-code-insights/restaurant-qr-code-usage-study).

-Looking ahead, 2025 might mark a significant shift as the hospitality industry begins to explore the broader potential of QR codes.
-One notable application is self-ordering.
+Looking ahead, 2025 might mark a significant shift as the **hospitality industry begins to** **explore the broader potential of QR codes**.
+One notable application is **self-ordering**.
 Customers can scan a QR code with their mobile device, leading them to a mobile-friendly website where they can place orders.

-However, QR codes shouldn’t completely replace staff interaction.
+However, **QR codes shouldn’t completely replace staff interaction**.
 Customers still value a personalized touch and may expect to discuss their orders with waitstaff rather than being greeted solely by a QR code on the table.

 A [survey by investment bank William Blair](https://digitalcxo.com/article/consumers-tired-of-ordering-food-with-qr-codes/) highlights mixed opinions on QR code ordering.
 Over half of respondents indicated they enjoy using QR codes for ordering and payment at dining establishments: